storybookjs/marko/docs/addons/writing-addons.md

 ---
-title: 'Writing your own Storybook addon'
+title: 'Write your own Storybook addon'
 ---

-One of Storybook's main features is it's robust addon ecosystem.
-Addons can be used to enhance your developer experience or workflows.
-We're going to guide you with the necessary steps to create your own first addon.
+One of Storybook's main features is its robust addon ecosystem.
+Use addons to enhance and extend your development workflow.
+This page shows you how to create your own addon.

-## The addon we're building
+## What we're building

 For this example we're going to build a bare-bones addon which: